Misophonia is a complex and nuanced disorder.

 2) They are not at fault for having this sound sensitivity

 The situation just is as it is.

-We accept that a blind person is not blind by choice (and that they are not merely pretending they cannot see).
-And we know that if we behave in exactly the same way around them as we would around a sighted person it could cause problems.
+We accept that a blind person is not blind by choice and that they are not merely pretending they cannot see.
+We also know that if we behave in exactly the same way around them as we would around a sighted person it could cause problems.
 For example if we left physical objects in their path that they might have a nasty fall.

 The same applies to misophonia.
 It doesn’t necessarily require seismic shifts in behaviour on either side to create a harmonious environment, just a basic level of understanding and the knowledge that neither party is to blame.

-3) Be mindful of where you both are on this journey
+3) Try to be mindful of where you both are on this journey

 Some misophones don’t know they have misophonia or want to admit it.
 Some know they have misophonia but don’t yet realise that their discomfort is primarily as a result of this neurological hypersensitivity (rather than, for example, other people ‘doing it to them’).

 Others are zen masters and understand all of the above but even they are probably still working on their coping mechanisms ‘in the moment’.